natalieeliav/Experiment-Submission/run-example/OUTPUT/README.md

 ## Example Directory
 Due to storage constraints, this repository includes a simplified example showing only two trials.
-The real stracture is as described in the previous README file.
+The real stracture is as described in the main README file.

 ## File Descriptions